Saturday, March 8, 2025

 A complicated mind-brain model, relying on quantum mechanics and obeying conservation of energy, has been developed by neuroscientist Sir John Eccles.
 Eccles optimistically concludes:

-A further consideration is that the principle of energy conservation is based on our observations of purely physical interactions.
+Consider also that the principle of conservation of energy is based on our observations of purely physical interactions.
 In the past, the definition of energy has been broadened to accommodate new discoveries.
-For example, to balance the energy equation, matter is now considered a form of energy.
-Similarly, our conception of energy may have to be modified to accommodate mind/body interactions.
-No sufficiently precise measurements have yet been made to prove that the conservation of energy applies to mind/body interactions.
+For example, to balance the energy equation, matter is now considered to be a form of energy.
+In a similar fashion, it may be possible that our conception of energy may have to be modified to accommodate mind/body interactions.
+No sufficiently precise measurements have yet been made to prove that conservation of energy applies to mind/body interactions.

 Conclusions